tdwyer/pretty-good-wallet/README.md

   - **Python Keyring**
     - Python2 keygring backend plugin
   - **Python 2.7**
-    - Import gpgWallet for secure password storage and access in your Python programs
+    - Import prettyGoodWallet for secure password storage and access in your Python programs
   - **X11 Clipboard**
     - Install `xclip` for copy to *clipbarod support*